Santa Fe & Taos Biking

 New Mexico's Land of Enchantment

-Day 1 Explore Abiquiu and El Rito along the edge of the stunning Colorado Plateau Welcome to Georgia O'Keeffe country, where the subjects of some of the artist's most iconic paintings come to life Enjoy a picnic lunch of traditional local specialties Bike past stark white and glowing golden spires and into the Chama and Ojo River Valleys.
+Day 1 Explore Abiquiu and El Rito along the edge of the awe-inspiring Colorado Plateau Welcome to Georgia O'Keeffe country, where the subjects of some of the artist's most iconic paintings come to life Enjoy a picnic lunch of traditional local specialties Bike past stark white and glowing golden spires and into the Chama and Ojo River Valleys.

 Days 2-3 A cultural weave of Spanish, Mexican, Anglo and indigenous traditions On your way to Taos, ride up the wide rift valley of the Rio Grande River and across the Gorge bridge, the fifth highest in the U.S. Spin along a ridgeline overlooking Taos or enjoy a leisurely stroll around the plaza Bike the iconic Enchanted Circle, a scenic byway that curves around the base of 13,161-foot Wheeler Peak encompassing endless vistas, quaint ski towns and a respite at Eagle Nest Lake.